 Performance Requirements

-A performance requirement is a statement of how much a function must be executed, generally measured in terms such as quantity, accuracy, coverage, timeliness, or readiness.
+A performance requirement is generally measured in quantity, accuracy, coverage, timeliness, or readiness.
 The performance requirements for the operational function and sometimes a few others often correlate well with the statement of the needed operational capability developed by the Joint Capabilities Integration and Development System (JCIDS) Process.
 The statement of other performance requirements usually requires thorough systems engineering.

 System Technical Requirements

-- Derived Requirements: dependent on the design solution (and so are sometimes called design requirements).
+• Derived Requirements: These are dependent on the design solution (and so are sometimes called design requirements).
 They include internal interface constraints between the elements of the system.

 Specifications

 A specification is a detailed, exact statement of particulars, especially a statement prescribing materials, dimensions, and quality of work for something to be built, installed, or manufactured.
 The overall purpose of a specification is to provide a basis for obtaining a product or service that will satisfy a particular need at an economical cost and to invite the maximum reasonable competition.
-By definition, a specification sets limits and thereby eliminates or potentially eliminates items outside the boundaries drawn.
+By definition, a specification sets limits, eliminating or potentially eliminating items outside the boundaries drawn.
 A good specification should do four (4) things:

 Key Takeaways for Understanding Requirement Types

-When figuring out the right types of requirements for a project or program, there are a few important things to remember:
+When figuring out the right types of requirements for a project or program, there are a few essential things to remember:

 Requirement Standards